Overview: The Association & Council

 - Operationalizing the Libra Reserve.

-- Distributing funds back to Founding Members (in the form of incentives, rewarding members for producing growth in usage of the Libra network) and to all investors (in the form of dividends) in strict accordance with the terms and policies set in advance by the association.
+- Distributing funds back to Founding Members (in the form of incentives, rewarding members for producing growth in usage of the Libra network).

 - The executive team is led and recruited by a Managing Director (MD).